Bilon History, Family Crest & Coats of Arms

 Early Origins of the Bilon family

 The surname Bilon was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Important Dates for the Bilon family

 This web page shows only a small excerpt of our Bilon research.
-Another 115 words (8 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Bilon History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Bilon History in all our PDF Extended History products and printed products wherever possible.

 Bilon Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bilon include Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Bilon family (pre 1700)